Caribbean Beauty & Personal Care Market 2025: Brands, Segments & Growth Drivers

 The Caribbean beauty retail landscape varies significantly by market size and income level, but a broadly consistent channel hierarchy applies across most island markets.
 Pharmacies and drugstores typically anchor the premium and dermatologist-recommended skincare segment.
 Supermarkets and hypermarkets (including PriceSmart, Massy, and Wisynco-distributed chains) serve the mass-market segment.
 Specialty beauty stores, salons, and independent distributors serve the professional and mid-tier segments.
 Informal channels, including market stalls and social commerce, serve price-sensitive consumers and newer local brands.

-Online sales contributed 9.2% of Caribbean beauty revenue in 2024, compared to 12.0% in the Dominican Republic specifically and 20.1% in Jamaica (Statista, 2024).
-Jamaica's relatively elevated online share reflects higher smartphone penetration and a robust social commerce culture, where Instagram and WhatsApp serve as transaction platforms as well as discovery channels.
-In the Dominican Republic, a 12.0% online share combined with a strong preference for natural and multifunctional products signals above-average growth potential for direct-to-consumer beauty brands with strong digital marketing capabilities.
+Online channel penetration for beauty products is growing across Caribbean markets, with Jamaica registering particularly strong social commerce activity, where Instagram and WhatsApp serve as transaction platforms as well as discovery channels.
+In the Dominican Republic, a strong preference for natural and multifunctional products signals above-average growth potential for direct-to-consumer beauty brands with strong digital marketing capabilities.

 Online Channel Share of Beauty Revenue by Market